 Buying an inn: not a snap decision

-Although the time between looking and buying a bed and breakfast was brief, choosing the innkeeping life was not a snap decision for Jen and Dan Hinderer.
+Although the time between looking for and buying a bed and breakfast was brief, choosing the innkeeping life was not a snap decision for Jen and Dan Hinderer.
 They wanted something different, something entrepreneurial.
-Moves, mergers, assignment changes and other twists and turns in their careers over 17 years had left them disenchanted with corporate life.
+Moves, mergers, assignment changes, and other twists and turns in their careers over 17 years had left them disenchanted with corporate life.

 Two weeks before they toured the Lamplighter B&B, Jen’s company announced the closing of its U.S. division.
 Within three weeks, she found another position — one that would have had her traveling internationally.